piotrszymaniec/Looty-ref/README.md

     ]
   }
   ```
+  hmm *looty does show this info*, **but** if we choose column tpeln, id say its very ambigous...
+Solution? when user choose column type than propose tpeln , or add it to default view

   - [ ] Probably hard as fuck for me.
 Add support for all abyss/jewel mods on rare ver. (because Jewels are awesome!)
   **"Potential"** problems :
   * How am i going to figure out where the hell all those mods fit into Select Column panel ?! now it takes whole screen on my laptop.